 For instance, the International Standard Book Number system uses a protocol called a Uniform Resource Name to identify individual books.
 URNs are also a type of URI because they allow you to uniquely identify a service.

-When You Should Use a URL or URI
+When You Should Use a URI vs URL

 You may be thinking to yourself: isn’t this all semantics?
-Does it really matter when I use each term?
+Does it really matter when I use URI vs URL?
 While other developers may use URL and URI interchangeably, there are specific instances where you should use one of the two.

 The term URL should be used to identify a web resource.
 Here are a few example URLs: